anasbinsabiet/paystation/README.md

-# Paystation Payment Gateway(This is not workable on latest WordPress version)
+# Paystation Payment Gateway(Incompatible with latest WordPress version)
 1. Download a zip file to the current repository
 2. Upload it to add new plugin from wordpress dashboard
 3. Activate Paystation Payment Gateway